ialbert/bio/docs/bio-install.md

 ## Installation

-While the following command should work:

-    pip install bio --upgrade

 We usually recommend installing prerequisites with conda like so:

     conda install -c bioconda biopython

+Then following up with:

-then proceed with `pip install bio --upgrade`.
+    pip install bio --upgrade

-## Quick start

-Run a simple fetch command, set the verbose mode to see what is happening:

-    bio fetch NC_045512 -v

-now list the known data:

-    bio data

-try out a conversion:

-    bio convert NC_045512

 ## Usage

-Type `bio` followed by one or more accession numbers or data names followed by one or more flags or options.
+Type `bio` followed by a task (`fasta`, `gff`, `taxon`) then followed by one or more flags or options.

+    bio fasta genome.gb
+    bio gff genome.gb --type CDS
+    bio taxon 2697049 --lineage

 ## Getting help

+You can get help on any command by just entering it

+    bio
+    bio fasta
-    bio -h
+    bio taxon

+each line above will print a help on the task usage.

 ## Tasks

 Tasks will have separate help pages that are shown when the command is run with no parameters (or using the `-h` flag)